 Don Tapscott is a Canadian futurist.
-He wrote, the digital economy, he coined the phrase, Wikinomics.
-This gentleman, his crystal ball is absolutely turbocharged.
+He wrote, The Digital Economy, he coined the phrase, Wikinomics.
+This gentleman’s crystal ball is absolutely turbocharged.
 He’s identified things like Uber, and Spotify.
 He identified all these years and years and years ago.
 So here you have a man whose wisdom in this space is so profound.
-If you’re really able to sort of take in what’s going on, you can start to pull together what’s really, really valuable at what he has to say.
+If you’re really able to sort of taking in what’s going on, you can start to pull together what’s really, really valuable in what he has to say.

-And then there’s Seth Godin.
+Then there’s Seth Godin.
 Has anybody heard of Seth Godin?
-Okay, okay, everybody in this room, should immediately after this presentation, go and watch every video Seth Godin has ever made, and go and read all these books.
+Okay, okay, everybody in this room.
+You should immediately after this presentation, go and watch every video Seth Godin has ever made, and go and read all these books.
 This man is a marketing genius.
-That’s all I can describe in house.
-And you’ll see throughout the rest of this presentation, that these ideas have been reflected very squarely in the way that we’ve constructed our business model.
-So the great world’s greatest marketing man, in my view, Seth Godin.
+That’s all I can describe in the house.
+You’ll see throughout the rest of this presentation, that these ideas have been reflected very squarely in the way that we’ve constructed our business model.
+So the great world’s greatest marketing man, in my view is Seth Godin.

-Then there’s Kevin Kelly, Kevin Kelley in 1996, wrote a book called Tony rules for a new economy.
-And what he did was he projected forward 40 or 50 years as to what he believed was going to happen as a result of the advent of the modern internet.
-So he wrote his book in 1986.
-This is now 40 or 50 years forward, and I picked this book up in 2011.
-And I look back and I say, what does he said was going to happen between 2011 and 1996.
+I look back and I say, what does he say was going to happen between 2011 and 1996.
 And guess what?
 Everything that he said was going to happen, that happened.
 So you don’t have to be Einstein to realize, well, okay, if he’s been right this far, what the hell is he saying about the next few years?
-And how what he’s saying about the next few years?
-How does that jive with my thinking about what I’m doing and why I’m doing it in the way that I am.
+What he’s saying about the next few years?
+How does that jive with my thinking about what I’m doing and why I’m doing it in the way that I am?

-So, Kevin Kelley, then also wrote this book, some years later, called, what technology wants, and I’m going to discuss that in a moment.
-But Kevin Kelly’s profound insights, together with what Dan top Scott top Scott’s had to say, and Seth Godin throughout just means that the intellectual powerhouse that’s available for free on the internet.
+So, Kevin Kelley, also wrote this book, some years later, called, What technology wants.
+I’m going to discuss that in a moment.
+Kevin Kelly’s profound insights, together with what Dan Tapscott’s had to say, and Seth Godin throughout just mean that the intellectual powerhouse that’s available for free on the internet.
 It’s just there if you go look for it.
 I certainly unheard of these people too much before I went and found what I found.
-And then finally Charlie Munger, who is Warren Buffett’s business partner, who’s in his late 80s.
+Then, finally Charlie Munger, who is Warren Buffett’s business partner, who’s in his late 80s.